-On 24 May 2021, the UN General Assembly (UNGA) adopted Resolution 75/280 to convene an international meeting entitled "Stockholm+50: a healthy planet for the prosperity of all - our responsibility, our opportunity", in Stockholm on 2 and 3 June 2022 to commemorate the 50 years since the United Nations Conference on the Human Environment.1
+On 24 May 2021, the UN General Assembly (UNGA) adopted Resolution 75/280 to convene an international meeting entitled "Stockholm+50: a healthy planet for the prosperity of all - our responsibility, our opportunity", in Stockholm on 2 and 3 June 2022 to commemorate the 50 years since the United Nations Conference on the Human Environment.

-UN Secretary-General Antonio Guterres issued an urgent call last year for global solidarity to address "the greatest cascade of crises in our lifetimes."2 His 2021 report "Our Common Agenda" made clear that the economic security, social welfare, and political stability of countries, as well as "The biggest success has been carrying the environment from the fringes to the mainstream. ...
-The world has realized that we cannot pollute our way to development. ...
-The opportunity, at its basic level, is to turn widespread commitment and awareness on the triple planetary crisis - the crisis of climate change, the crisis of nature and biodiversity loss, and the crisis of pollution and waste - into action."
-Inger Andersen, Executive Director, United Nations Environment Programme the human rights of peoples, are intricately bound up with the health of the national and global ecosystems on land and sea, and that challenges in these should be addressed together.3 He called for enhanced multilateral cooperation driven by global solidarity and framed by a more inclusive and networked multilateralism to navigate this complex landscape and deliver effective solutions.4
+UN Secretary-General António Guterres issued an urgent call last year for global solidarity to address "the greatest cascade of crises in our lifetimes."
+His 2021 report "Our Common Agenda" made clear that the economic security, social welfare, and political stability of countries, as well as the human rights of peoples, are intricately bound up with the health of the national and global ecosystems on land and sea, and that challenges in these should be addressed together.
+He called for enhanced multilateral cooperation driven by global solidarity and framed by a more inclusive and networked multilateralism to navigate this complex landscape and deliver effective solutions.